ArtOfTheNiles/Portfolio/README.md

 # Portfolio

-Welcome to the application behind my Portfolio website, currently being built with React
+Welcome to the application behind my Portfolio website!
+There's still more to do, but this should give you a good idea of what I am capable of.